Economic Problems of Bangladesh and Solutions

 Education

-Education is one of the main element which leads a countries development.
+Education is one of the main elements which leads to a country’s development.
 The literacy rate of Bangladesh is about 62% and it is improving day by day but there is a shortage of skilled manpower.

 Low FDI